 The little boy being a scamp is actually my big brother, and that great big, fat baby is me (I was a serious little porker).
 I love looking at photos like this - my beautiful Aunty Sarah wore a gorgeous flower crown and I’m fairly confident that Uncle Mike is rocking a mullet.
 I love seeing my parents at the age I am now (mum with an…interesting hat on…) The elderly couple are my great granny and grandad who are no longer with us and my granny on the far left looks so proud and super glamorous.
 How smitten is my Uncle Keith with my Aunty Bec?!
 This photo is a little glimpse at history.

-Family group shots are probably never going to be the most exciting part of a wedding though (if it is, I think you’re doing something wrong!), but I do think you should do them.
+Family group shots are probably never going to be the most exciting part of a wedding though (if it is, I think you’re doing something wrong!), but they’re definitely worth doing.
 These are the photos that grace mantelpieces, that generations to come WILL look at.

 What I aim to do is get family group shots completed as quickly as possible.
 This involves being prepared and working efficiently on the day.
 So here’s how I suggest we do group shots to make sure we capture those important photos, but in a way that doesn’t keep you or your guests away from the celebrations too long: